 - Complete an application for admission and submit to the Office of Admissions, along with OFFICIAL high school transcripts, ACT/SAT scores, an OFFICIAL transcript from each college attended and GED scores, if applicable.
 Students who have not enrolled at Redlands for a year or longer must reapply for admission. - See an academic advisor in the Admissions and Advising Office to select courses for the upcoming semester.
 Placement Testing may be required prior to selection of courses.
-See Course Placement Diagnostic on page 8. - Following course selection with an advisor, submit registration form to Office of Records/Registrar.
-A copy of the enrollment for the upcoming semester will be given to the student. - Have a photo identification card made. - Last, go to the Business Office to pay tuition.
+See Course Placement Diagnostic on page 9. - Following registration, have a photo identification card made and get a parking decal. - Last, go to the Business Office to pay tuition.
 The student is responsible for costs according to the fee schedule.
-See Enrollment Fees and Tuition Payment Schedule on page 12.
+See Enrollment Fees and Tuition Payment Schedule on page 12-13.

 When a student enrolls, he or she is responsible for enrollment fees and charges.
 These charges will not be canceled or refunded unless the student initiates a formal withdrawal before classes begin.
 Students who fail to pay fees or to make suitable arrangements for payment of fees, may be denied admission to classes the following semester.
-See refund policy.
+See refund policy on page 16.